 13. Ita Palm Fruit

 Here is another magnificent fruit from palm trees, aside from the ice apple mentioned earlier.
-Ita palm is a native species in tropical regions of South America.
+Ita palm is a native species in tropical regions of South America, also known as Moriche palm or Aquaje.

-This palm is also known as “the tree of life.”
-The name may be derived from its spectacular look with lots of great branches.
+This palm is also known as “the tree of life,” a name that derives from its spectacular look with lots of great branches.

 Ita palm fruits are considered sweet by the taste.
 The fruits have the shape of hazelnuts, with diameters somewhere between 5 and 7 centimeters.
 You can eat Ita fruits and buds as well as drink the tree’s sap.

-You can also extract oil from the fruits, which is a rich source of vitamin C and vitamin A.
+You can also extract oil from the fruits, which is a rich source of vitamin C and vitamin A that helps maintain a good skin condition (3).
+It’s also considered “The miracle fruit for women” able to aid in fertility.

 14. Imbu Fruit

 Here is another unusual fruit.
-Imbu originated from Brazil.
+Imbu originated from Brazil in the Northeast region, also called Brazil plum.
 It is considered an essential food source for the local people due to its tastiness and large quantities.
 As imbu is also called umbu, you can say that it belongs to the group of veggies and fruits beginning with “U” as well.

-Their shapes are similar to limes, and so are the colors.
-They can be green or yellow.
+Their shapes are similar to limes, and so are the colors, either green or yellow.
 However, Imbu fruits turn red once they’ve become really ripe.

 15. Incaberry